Piedecuesta: Economy

 Tahitian lime (one of the largest national producers), and sugar cane (the town remains a major panela producer).

 The town is a major service center and owns the most develop-able land of a metropolitan city.
 Piedecuesta also contains multiple rivers within its boundaries, such as the Gold River, the Manco River, and the Hato River.

-Recent developments include: Ruitoque Plateau, which offers golf courses and high level condominiums; the Valley of Menzuly, which will soon include an international hospital; and The Saints' Plateau, a tourist destination.
+Recent developments include: Ruitoque Plateau, which offers golf courses and high level condominiums; the Valley of Menzuly, which recently (2022) completed building of an international hospital; and The Saints' Plateau, a tourist destination.

 Industrial development in Piedecuesta has seen recent surges with the expansion of large companies into the area.
 These companies include ICP(Colombian Institute of Petroleum) and UIS Guatiguará (a high-level research center of the Industrial University of Santander).

 Tourism

 The Saints' Plateau landscape includes several waterfalls and views of Chicamocha Canyon.

 Holy Week: As most citizens of Piedecuesta are of the Catholic faith, this day is traditionally spent visiting religious monuments such as the virgin of the Cantera's Hill, the Mountain of Hermits, and the procession of Nazarene into the main streets.

 Liberty Park lies in the center of the town and is surrounded by several buildings, including the San Francisco Javier church (which was built with red stone from the Cantera's Hill) and the Perpetuo Socorro church (the first church of the town).
 The presence of two large churches in a town of this size is unusual in Colombia.

 The Municipal Palace is an ancient building of the local government.